 - Part of your purchase price should be forwarded directly to the leaser as payment of the amount owed on the lease; or

 - The amount of the purchase price should be reduced by the amount of the lease liability responsibility is being assumed for.

 The buyer takes over the staff contracts.
 Normally staff liabilities, including sick leave, annual leave or long service leave, are deducted from the sale price on settlement.

 A buyer should keep staff.
-They can be the real the goodwill of the practice, and staff continuity is important for practice systems and patient relationships.
+They can be the real goodwill of the practice, and staff continuity is important for practice systems and patient relationships.

 If you do plan to let some staff go, the question of which staff to keep is an important one that should not be answered before buying the practice.
 Err on the side of caution and do not let staff go until you have a real handle on how the practice is performing.

 Buyers need to know about any employee liabilities, such as annual leave, sick leave, and long service leave.
 If they exist the purchase price needs to be adjusted.
-For example, an employee who has thirteen years employment will probably become entitled to three months’ long service leave in two years time.
+For example, an employee who has thirteen years of employment will probably become entitled to three months long service leave in two years time.
 The purchase price should be adjusted on a pro-rata basis for long service entitlements.

 Is the price right?